taiao/jnb2docker/README.md

 	Dockerfile.

 -o, --output_dir OUTPUT_DIR
-	The directory to output the bootstrapped application in.
+	The directory to output the bootstrapped application, JShell script and Dockerfile in.
 ```

 ## Example